mdn/content/files/en-us/web/security/practical_implementation/csp/index.md

 > **Note:** Before implementing any actual CSP with the `Content-Security-Policy` header, it is recommended to test it out first with the [`Content-Security-Policy-Report-Only`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only) HTTP header, to see if any violations would have occurred with that policy.
 This requires usage of `report-to`/`report-uri`, as explained below.

 1. Begin by trying out a policy of `default-src https:`.
-This is a great first goal, as it disables inline code and requires HTTPS, and it will also allow you to start to pinpoint what resources are failing to load as a result of the policy.
+This is a great first goal, as it disables inline code and requires HTTPS, and it will also allow you to start to pinpoint what resources are failing to load as a result of the policy. [`default-src`](/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/default-src) serves as a fallback for the other CSP fetch directives.
 2. Next, start to make the policy more specific, in an effort to allow the items you need, while blocking any unwanted items.
 You could first widen the policy remit with a reasonably locked down policy such as `default-src 'none'; form-action 'self'; img-src 'self'; script-src 'self'; style-src 'self';`.
 3. You can then go on to add in specific sources as highlighted during testing, for example `style-src 'self' https://example.com/`.
 4. API endpoints should use a policy that disables resource loading and embedding, for example `Content-Security-Policy: default-src 'none'; frame-ancestors 'none'`.